 LCC Online Office

 The MCC has developed the Online Office to help councils manage their work.
 The Toolkit portion of the Online Office features the latest LCC news and events, tips for running a council and more.
-All members can access the Toolkit content by using the general username "member" and password "toolkit".
-To access the other features of the Online Office, Council chairs, co-chairs and treasurers are provided a council-specific password that allows them to record information about meetings, grant applications, grant decisions, council finances and to manage their member list.
-Chairs and co-chairs may share the council-specific password with other council members as needed.
-Once a year each council is required to complete and submit the annual report to MCC through the Online Office.
+To access the other features of the Online Office, LCC members are provided with a council-specific password that allows them to record information about grant applications, grant decisions, council finances and to manage their member list.
+Once a year each council is required to complete and submit the Annual Report to the MCC through the Online Office.

 The LCC listserv is a discussion group focused on issues that relate to LCCs.
 The listserv has become a forum for councils to share best practices, success stories, advice and questions.
 Any member can post their thoughts and/or questions, or just see what other LCC volunteers have to say.
 To subscribe to the listserv, send a blank email from the address to which you would like to receive listserv messages to: firstname.lastname@example.org.